AndreaCrotti/space-invaders/README.md

 This strategy is overall not very efficient, since every extra invader would cause a full re-analysis of the matrix.
 However, for the purpose of this exercise I didn't try to make the solution efficient, and just focused on clean and simple code.

+Even using this same algorithm, one easy thing to do would be to use the [core.matrix library](https://github.com/mikera/core.matrix), which should significantly speed up all the operations on the matrix.